Independent power producer

-An independent power producer (IPP) or non-utility generator (NUG) is an entity that is not a public utility but owns facilities to generate electric power for sale to utilities and end users.
-NUGs may be privately held facilities, corporations, cooperatives such as rural solar or wind energy producers, and non-energy industrial concerns capable of feeding excess energy into the system.
+An independent power producer (IPP) or non-utility generator (NUG) is an entity that is not a public utility, but owns facilities that generate electric power for sale to utilities and end users.

+NUGs may be privately-held facilities, corporations, cooperatives such as rural solar or wind energy producers, or non-energy industrial concerns capable of feeding excess energy into the system.

-An independent water and power producer (IWPP) is similar to an IPP, but with a unified process to also output usable treated water.
+An independent water and power producer (IWPP) is similar to an IPP, but operates a unified process to also output usable treated water.

 Economic situation

 For most IPPs, particularly in the renewable energy industry, a feed-in tariff or power purchase agreement provides a long-term price guarantee.

 IPPs have been successful in driving the electricity sector's transition to renewables globally, owning the majority of the currently operating renewable energy generation capacity.